• Facebook

 It’s important to save money and avoid touching it in case you really need it.
 I’m the type of weird person who feels guilty for using my savings for justified reasons and I know that’s not helpful.

-So long story short, after holding onto my emergency savings for several years and continuing to stash money away, I ended up having to spend about half of the money in my EF last month.
+So long story short, after holding onto my emergency savings for several years and continuing to stash money away, I ended up having to spend about half of the money in my EF one month.
 Ouch!

 Becoming a homeowner is more expensive than I thought, and I regret to admit that I pulled from my EF to cover non-emergency expenses like extra materials that we needed to fix up our home.
 It was better than the idea of taking out debt, but now I’m faced with the responsibility of replenishing my account and I want to do it fast.
 I don’t want to run the risk of being faced with additional unexpected expenses that I can’t afford so my goal is to top off my emergency fund by the end of this year.

-An emergency fund is just one helpful line of defense I’d recommend having to protect your yourself from financial turmoil.
+An emergency fund is just one helpful line of defense I’d recommend having to protect yourself from financial turmoil.
 The thing is, no one wants to spend years and years building their emergency fund.
 Here are some effective ways to help you get started and you grow your emergency fund FAST.

 Make a Commitment